All ingredients are individually packaged, but our central facility

 Remove from burner.

-Rest chicken 3 minutes, then slice into ½" slices.
+Rest chicken 3 minutes, then cut into ½" slices.

 Finish the Dish

-Plate dish as pictured on front of card, topping rice with chicken, slaw, and pineapple rings.
-Drizzle chicken with teriyaki glaze and garnish with red pepper flakes (to taste) and reserved green onions.
+Plate dish as pictured on front of card, topping rice with chicken, slaw, and pineapple.
+Drizzle chicken with teriyaki glaze and garnish with red pepper flakes (to taste) and remaining green onions.
 Bon appétit!